“The Second Jewel in the Triple Crown”

 The official drink of The Preakness is the Black-Eyed Susan.
 Here is the recipe: 1.5 oz Vodka, .5 oz St. Germain, 2 oz Pineapple Juice, 1/4 oz Lime Juice, and 3/4 oz Orange Juice.
 Garnish with an orange slice and a cherry.
 Cheers!

-Here are the most recent winners of The Preakness Stakes.
+These are the last ten winners of The Preakness Stakes.